tnyeanderson/heart-sms-backend/docs/getting-started.md

 ## Prerequisites

 1. Please make sure you have git, caddy, docker, and docker-compose installed.
 2. You must have a domain name.
-It is recommended to have a wildcard DNS record to direct all subdomains to your server
 3. You must generate a wildcard certificate signed by a CA for your domain (so it works for the web.* , api.* , and (optional) mqtt.* subdomains).
 You can use certbot for this.